JGoutin/airfs/docs/index.rst

 * Amazon Web Services S3
 * OpenStack Swift

-Pycosio can also access to any file publicly available over HTTP/HTTPS (Read only)
+Pycosio can also access to any file publicly available over HTTP/HTTPS (In Read only).

 Limitations
 -----------